This feature is part of The Masterminds

 “I got it wrong.
 I got it totally wrong.
 It’s a monumental fuck-up, a total mess.
 The biggest fuck-up of my life as a coach,” he confided to Perarnau following the game.
 At that time, Bayern’s loyalty in a time of such trigger-happy conclusions to managerial reigns was tested to the extreme.
 However, they never bent, never blinked.
 The board knew exactly that Guardiola was sort of man to assume full responsibility for such a defeat – which he did.

 The great coaches learn from critical errors on the grandest stage.
-Ferguson, for example, used to embrace a buccaneering style of football in the Champions League, where he would answer the calls of the Stretford End and attack with full-bodied purpose.
+Sir Alex Ferguson, for example, used to embrace a buccaneering style of football in the Champions League, where he would answer the calls of the Stretford End and attack with full-bodied purpose.
 However, when United were humbled and outplayed by Real Madrid at Old Trafford in 2000, Fergie was forced into a rethink of his tactical approach to European games.
 From that point, the Scot deployed a more pragmatic approach, which led them to three finals in four seasons between 2008 and 2011.
 Not dissimilar to that, Pep added another chapter to his never-ending textbook on football coaching after the thrashing by Madrid.

 “We lost the Champions League, but it was the way we lost that left the bitter taste in our mouths.
 There is no justification.
 I just need to hold my hands up and accept it,” he told Perarnau.

-It’s true that Bayern has been enormously challenging for Guardiola.
+It’s true that Bayern had been enormously challenging for Guardiola.
 Despite tempering his philosophy as a reaction to the loss against Real, the second season proved to be equally as intense and emotionally shattering at times for the coach.
 Bayern won the league title again, but by 10 points this time, compared to 19 in his first season.
 They also lost five times, compared to just twice the previous year.
 But the most bruising encounter came in his first competitive game against Barcelona, in the Champions League semi-final.

 Now managed by Luis Enrique, Barcelona showed Pep just how strong his legacy had held up, defeating his Bayern 3-0.
 Unsurprisingly, Die Roten had more possession but failed to register a single shot on target as a sparkling, inspired Messi stole the show and haunted his former mentor.
 Again, Guardiola’s tactics were heavily criticised in the post-mortems, specifically his decision to play three defenders against Messi, Neymar and Luis Suárez in a man-to-man system with a dangerously high defensive line.
 That enabled Enrique’s men to run in behind and punish the space afforded to them by Bayern.

-The end result was distressing for Guardiola and ultimately spelled elimination at the semi-final stage once again.
+The end result was distressing for Guardiola and ultimately spelt elimination at the semi-final stage once again.
 However, it didn’t deter this magnificent coach from his quest to bring European glory to Bayern once again, despite that dream falling just short at the same stage in 2016.
 His three Bundesliga titles, two DFB-Pokal and a Club World Cup stand Guardiola up against the greatest of Bayern coaches.

 By Matt Gault.
 Follow @MattGault11